swch/strivve-docs/src/pages/cardupdatr/sso/index.md

 ### Embedding

-For more information, see the [embedded CardUpdatr](/cardupdatr/embed/) integration to see how to embed CardUpdatr in an iframe and logging them in using the username and grant.
+For more information, see the [Launching and Embedding CardUpdatr](/cardupdatr/launching-embedding/) integration to see how to embed CardUpdatr in an iframe and logging them in using the username and grant.